 While there is no minimum admission requirement for regional language, students are strongly advised to complete at least two years of language study before entering the program.

-Three academic semesters, but students who enter with language skills and commit to intensive summer course work may complete the course of study within 12 calendar months.
+Three or four academic semesters, but students who enter with language skills and commit to intensive summer course work may complete the course of study within 12 calendar months.